 SPECIAL WELCOME

-There is a warm welcome to (NAMES), because the couple are delighted to have you here on this bright and cheerful day, to celebrate with them their love, joy and happiness.
-You have given them so much without asking for anything in return.
+There is a warm welcome to …., because the couple are delighted to have you here on this blissful day.
+A day to celebrate with them their love, joy and happiness.

 We also wish to commemorate the memory of (deceased family or relative) those who are not able to be with us today.
-So, you will be forever in our hearts today and always.
+You will be forever in our hearts and thougts.

 Stitched together with hope, love and faith, each one of you plays a significant role in this celebration.
-Surrounded by the warmth of all of you – the different eras of their lives, we can celebrate their joy & happiness.
-We are a major part of their patchwork.
+Surrounded by the warmth of all of you.
+We are a major part of their patchwork and reflect the different eras of their lives.

-Perhaps you are a childhood friend, or you taught Parker and August about the value of belonging.
+Perhaps you are a childhood friend, or you taught …..about the value of belonging.

-A few of you may have only met these two recently, as the adorable couple they’ve become.
+A few of you may have only met these two recently, as the power couple they’ve become.

 Today, we embark on the new chapter of their married life.
-Without your gift of love and support, this wedding would be less joyous and exciting.
-We greatly appreciate the time and effort you put in to join us.
-Thank you all very much for coming.
+Without your gift of love and support, it would be less joyous and exciting.
+Thank you for the time and effort you put in to join us.

 Meaning of Commitment